· 15 min read

 Choosing an Email Platform

 The right email platform depends on your needs.
-For most businesses, we recommend Sequenzy for its AI-powered features, revenue attribution, and competitive pricing.
+For most businesses, we recommend Sequenzy ($19/mo with free trial) for its AI-powered features, revenue attribution, and competitive pricing.

 Other solid options include: